 I saw my older brother fight with all of his strength, will, and skill, until he was finally killed by three white men.
 My brother’s soul appeared to me, and I turned his back to the scene.
 I hugged him with all of my being and said, “My brother, you are in no pain, I love you, and you are free.”
 As I let go, his image also disappeared.

 I looked at the white men who had just killed my brother and instead of wanting to take out some revenge, all I felt was pity and sadness for them.
 “I forgive you,” I said to each man.

 Over and over again I forgave each white man as they slaughtered every man, woman, and child in my tribe.
 Sometimes the scene was so horrific I threw my soul into the body of the victim in an effort to save them from the pain.
 In doing this I wanted to feel the victim’s pain so they wouldn’t have to feel it themselves.

 Each time the victim was stabbed, cut, or shot, I received their pain, and cried out in agony.
 This continued until my tribal mate’s body died its physical death.
 When this end came, I usually found myself on my hands and knees in the place of their body.
 Blood flowed like a river from my wounds and my mouth; tears flowed from my eyes.
-The only time a death ended differently was when I was raped before being murdered.
+The only time a death ended differently was when I was women who were raped before being murdered.
 In those cases I found myself laying in a fetal position on the ground, bleeding and crying, with the added feeling of having been violated sexually.